UAE welcomes 8th group of wounded Palestinian children, cancer patients - www.lokmattimes.com

 The Emirates News Agency (WAM) accompanied the plane and spoke with the Palestinian families upon their arrival.
 They hailed the UAE's "unique model" in responding to the urgent humanitarian needs of the Palestinian people, highlighting the country's comprehensive initiatives in providing both humanitarian and medical assistance to alleviate their suffering.

 They expressed their sincere thanks and appreciation to the UAE for this humanitarian initiative.
-The UAE's hospitals provide the highest levels of healthcare for the injured and cancer patients, in embodiment of the directives of the country's wise leadership.
+The UAE's hospitals provide the highest levels of healthcare for injured and cancer patients, in accordance of the directives of the country's wise leadership.

 Since the onset of the crisis, the UAE has been a steadfast supporter of Gaza, launching Operation "Gallant Knight 3" on November 5, 2023, to provide humanitarian assistance to the Palestinian people in the Gaza Strip.